 - 1. We have four distinct revenue sources: - a.
 Technology Systems (Turnkey, engineered projects); - b.
 AI Technology (Associated maintenance and support services); - c.
-Technical Support (Licensing and professional services related to auditing of data center assets); and - d.
+Technical Support (Operational support, asset management of power generation systems); and - d.
 Consulting Services (Predetermined algorithms to provide important operating information to the users of our systems). - 2.
 We currently operate in North America including the USA, Mexico and Canada. - 3.
-Our customers include rail transportation, commercial, government, banking and IT suppliers. - 4.
+Our customers include rail transportation, and commercial. - 4.
 Our technology systems and equipment projects fall into two types: - a.
-Transfer of goods and services are over time. - b.
+Transfer of goods and services over time. - b.
 Goods delivered at point in time. - 5.
 Our services & maintenance contracts are fixed price and fall into two duration types: - a.
 Turnkey engineered projects and professional service contracts that are less than one year in duration and are typically one to two quarters in length; and - b.
 Maintenance and support contracts ranging from one to five years in length.